 I’ll be the first to admit that the Home tab is something I often overlook.

-It’s found in the green horizontal navigation bar that runs across the top of your AdWords interface.
+It’s found in the green horizontal navigation bar that runs across the top of your Google Ads interface.

 Within the Home tab you’ll find interesting insights like: